Durand Piano Service

 How To Maintain Your Piano

 Tuning is the most common maintenance you will do for your piano and will be done the most often.
 Do to seasonal changes and humidity swings I recommend a piano be tuned twice a year.
 Tuning is the adjustment of tension of every string so that it vibrates at the correct pitch.
 There is close to 250 tuning pins and there are many things that can affect the pitch of a piano.
 This includes temperature and humidity levels, how hard the piano is played and the age and the condition of the piano.
 As you practice for your next concert or recital your ears might be hurting from an out of tune piano.
-Give a piano tuner in Parkville MO a call for a price quote on the cost of piano service.
+Give a piano tuner in Parkville MO a call to schedule piano service for your Yamaha or Steinway.
 This is the best investment you can make to your music.

 Regulation is adjusting the action for optimal playability so that every note has the same feel.
 Regulation will need to be done to a piano once in a while to improve the feel.
 This involves adjusting the actions parts so that every note feels the same and is consistent across the keyboard.
 Being able to play loud and soft is important to the dynamics of the music being played.
 How often a piano needs regulations will depend on how often the piano is used and it’s age.
 Once every five years is a good guess for when a piano needs regulation.
 If it is used by students in an institution you might want to do this every year because it is being used more often.